MicrosoftDocs/azure-dev-docs/articles/python/configure-python-web-app-codespaces.md

 You can also clone the sample repo locally and when you open the project in Visual Studio Code, you can run using [Dev Containers][2].
 Dev Containers requires that [Docker Desktop][3] is installed locally.
 If you don't have Docker installed, you can still use VS Code to run the project, but you're using GitHub Codespaces as the environment.

-If you use Codespaces in a browser or Visual Studio Code, keep in mind that you have a fixed number of core hours free per month.
+When using GitHub Codespaces, keep in mind that you have a fixed number of core hours free per month.
 This tutorial requires less than one core hour to complete.
 For more information, see [About billing for GitHub Codespaces][7].

 With the approach shown in this tutorial, you can start with the sample code and modify it to run other Python frameworks like Django or Flask.